Sneak peak of the new eWIC card!

 Linn County WIC has breastfeeding professionals available at no cost to assist participants with breastfeeding.

-For more information, contact the Linn County WIC Lactation Specialist:
+For more information, contact the Linn County WIC Lactation Consultant:

 Linn County Department of Public Health